vahidid/model-logger/README.md

 Hi There !

-simple package for log any model that you want :)
+simple package for log any model that you want in **Laravel** :)

 This package save all log in Create,Update and Delete any instance of model that you want

 for update you can see what field change from value to value :)

+it's develop on Laravel 8.12.1

 ## Installation
 you need to install first from composer